walpolea/andrewwalpole.com/src/content/blog/2023-03-08-an-introduction-to-robust-first-computation.md

 We avoid the underlying issue entirely because we accept it absolutely as the immovable, unchangeable part of the system.

-But here's the mind-blowing, blue-pill-offering moment: What of a world beyond hardware determinism?
-A new system, built from the ground up, where hardware certainly tries to be correct, but doesn't guarantee it, and without that contract, software now has to be built to exist and adapt in that world.
+#### But here's the mind-blowing, blue-pill-offering moment:

+What of a world beyond hardware determinism?
+A new system, built from the ground up, where hardware certainly tries to be correct, but doesn't guarantee it, and without that contract, software now has to be built to run and adapt in that world.

 Well, that's *Robust-First Computation*, a computational system of hardware and software that embraces non-deterministic execution, and it's not just an abstract idea anymore.